ros-navigation/navigation2/doc/use_cases/navigation_with_cartographer.md

 **Navigation 2 with Cartographer**

-This document explains how to use Navigation 2 with Cartographer.
+This document explains how to use Navigation 2 with SLAM.
 The following steps show ROS 2 users how to generate occupancy grid maps and use Navigation 2 to move their robot around.

 ## Before the Tutorial

 - Install ROS 2
 - Install Navigation 2
-- Install Cartographer
+- Install SLAM package
-- Install your robot packages.
+- Install your robot package
 - Source setup.bash in your ROS2 and Navigation 2 installation/build directory or workspaces

 ## Tutorial Steps